jyrkioraskari/mvdXMLChecker/README.md

 The MVD Checker is a generic tool for verifying IFC models.
 The validation rules are defined in the mvdXML schema.
 The software produces a BIM Collaboration Format (BCF) report that can be used in BIM tools like Solibri to review the viewpoints and the comment of the validation issues.

+- 13 December 2021: Security patch added for the web interface.

 References:
 1. Model Support Group (MSG) of buildingSMART International Ltd.